 Here is a list of "accredited" online TEFL courses

 Some people ("accredited" TEFL course providers) advise that you look up the accrediting company and check for how legit it is.
-Some accrediting bodies may be fictitious and/or created by the same company using a different name.
+Just like some of those reviews you might have read are fake there are also some accrediting bodies may be fake and/or created by the same company using a different name.